 Section 305 - Policy Development Procedure

-The President of the College has the ultimate responsibility for the initiation and approval of all policies.
 Faculty and staff are encouraged to propose policies and procedures which will assure efficient operations and progressive programs and safeguards.
-The Executive Council will perform the initial review of new policies prior to the approval/disapproval of the President.
+Policy development may be initiated by the assigned administrator, his/her designee, or by a college committee or informal group.
+Other employees or groups may request that a policy be developed in an area of perceived need by submitting a written request to the administrator assigned to that area.
 Proposals to create new policies or substantially revise existing policies must conform to the procedures.
-All College policies and procedures will be in compliance with MnSCU Board policies and any required Federal mandates where applicable.
+The President's Cabinet will perform the initial review of policies prior to the approval/disapproval of the President.
+All College policies and procedures will be in compliance with Minnesota State Board policies and any required Federal mandates where applicable.

-- The person or group proposing a new policy, or a substantive revision of an existing policy, must complete the Policy Form.
+The person or group proposing a new policy, or a substantive revision of an existing policy, must complete the Policy/Procedure Request for Approval Form.
 The requester will address the following issues:

 - Indicate the College-wide impact of the proposal